Croatia

 • entitlement to carry forward tax losses from previous years.

-If the prices between related entities are different than those between non-related resident and non-resident entities, the tax base must be calculated with prices that would be charged between unrelated companies.
-In order to determine the market value of the related party’s transaction, the following methods can be used:
+If the prices between related entities are different than those between non-related entities, the tax base must be calculated with prices that would have been charged between unrelated companies.
+In order to analyse and determine the market value of the related party’s transaction and to confirm their arm's-length nature, the following methods can be used:

 • Comparable uncontrolled price.